MapColonies/bundler/README.md

 - the repositories for a bundle can be provided in 3 fashions that conflict with one another:
     - `repository`: bundle a single repository
     - `repositories`: bundle multiple repositories
-    - `input`: the path to an input file consisting of the repositories to be bundled and their include artifacts flags. this option provides the possibility to have a mixture of include flags and also a `buildArgs` option (key value string pair object) that corresponds to a truthy `buildImageLocally` flag. once provided the other include flags will be dismissed, [see example](packages/cli/examples/input.json)
+    - `input`: the path to an input file consisting of the repositories to be bundled and their include-artifacts flags. this option provides the possibility to have a mixture of include flags as well as a `buildArgs` option (key value string pair object) that corresponds to a truthy `buildImageLocally` flag. once provided the other include flags will be dismissed, [see example](packages/cli/examples/input.json).
+    `input` could also be a path to a [`manifest.yaml file`](packages/cli/examples/manifest.yaml), previous bundle manifests are located in `historyDir`

 ### Manifest
 The bundler will produce a `manifest.yaml` file depicting the input parameters and the resulting output of the bundle. the file will be located in the bundle archive root level, [see example](packages/cli/examples/manifest.yaml)